Edmund Campion Personal Statement 2024

 Between 1989 and 1996 I pursued educational and professional opportunities outside the United States and immersed myself in French, Italian and German new music cultures.
 I confronted my educational and cultural history and began developing a coherent personal compositional voice.
 I came to understand that the responsibility of a composer extends beyond the mastery of the techniques and materials of music to include issues related to the cultural fabric at large.
 My artistic interests are broad, oftentimes pressing the limits of the discipline itself.

-Computers and music composition
+Computers and Music Composition

 My fascination with computers and music grew from a natural tendency to seek and explore new musical landscapes.
 Below, I briefly describe five new compositions that represent a microcosm of my creative work in relation to computers.
 These pieces were premiered collectively by the CNMAT/TEMPO Festival of Contemporary Performance in a monograph evening of music in 2001